Last update: 03.27.2019

 If you want the short answer, we’d say no.

 Tests for this PureVPN review went rather badly.
-Tor example, we found that it permits P2P file sharing and torrenting only on some specific servers located in countries like Kenya and Kazakhstan, you are not allowed to use any of the main locations, such as the US, the UK, Canada, and other locations where torrenting is illegal.
+For example, we found that it permits torrenting only on some specific servers located in countries like Kenya and Kazakhstan.
+You’re not allowed to use any of the main locations, such as the US, the UK, Canada, and others where torrenting is illegal.

 All in all, we must say that PureVPN is not your best choice for torrenting.
-We recommend that you do some more digging to find the most secure VPN service to use with your BitTorrent client for accessing the best torrent sites like Kickass torrents, Extratorrents, or Torrentz, wherever you are in the world.
+We recommend that you do some more digging to find the most secure VPN service to use with your BitTorrent client.

 The complaints are usually not about the response speed because the support team is quite quick.
 However, the usefulness of the information is doubtful.
 You may simply get automated messages with related links to the PureVPN FAQ pages, which may not help you sort out your problem.

-This is the area where our PureVPN review can give a modicum of praise.
-Here are the pricing plans you can choose from:
+Here are the PureVPN pricing plans you can choose from: